vamaral1/timer/README.md

 ## Domino timer written in C++/GTK+

-This was a small class project we did as a sophomore in college where we gained experience using C++ and GTK+
+This was a small class project I took part in during one of my intro to CS courses where we gained experience developing a gui using C++ and GTK+

 1. Install gtkmm-3.0:
 	`apt-get install libgtkmm-3.0-dev`